National Science and Technology Council Terms of Reference

 The National Science and Technology Council is responsible for providing advice to the Prime Minister and other ministers on important science and technology issues facing Australia.

-The Council is to advise the Government on:
+The Council is to tangible and timely advice to the Government on:

 - long term and emerging scientific and technological developments;

 - scientific and technological issues of relevance to Government policy or priorities;

 - Australia’s science system, including issues relating to science engagement, research capability and science, technology, engineering and mathematics (STEM) education and workforce skills;